Azuriom/docs/docs/themes.md

 the layout, you can either use the default layout with `@extends('layouts.app')`, or create your own layout and extend it.

+#### Plugin views

+To change the views of a plugin, simply create a `plugins` directory in the `views` folder of the theme and create a folder for each plugin (using the plugin id and not the plugin name), then add the plugin views.

+For example, for the vote plugin, this will give `views/plugins/vote/index.blade.php`.

 ### Methods

 #### Assets